Kate Martin: Business interests

 During her time at Iowa, Martin signed name, image, and likeness (NIL) deals with Iowa and Quad Cities businesses, including Estela's Fresh Mex, Mel Foster Co., RAYGUN, and Zimmerman Honda.

 Martin is represented by Excel Sports Management, after signing with the agency in May 2024.
 In September 2024, Martin announced her partnership with American Eagle Outfitters on her social media platforms.
-In October 2024, Martin appeared in a TikTok ad campaign for TOGETHXR and Aflac alongside Aces' teammate, Sydney Colson.
+In October 2024, Martin appeared in a TikTok ad campaign for TOGETHXR and Aflac alongside her Aces teammate, Sydney Colson.
 Martin partnered with Athleta and their "Power of She Collective" in January 2025, joining fellow female athletes Simone Biles, Katie Ledecky, and Lexie Hull.
 In February 2025, Martin joined Samsung's Team Galaxy social campaign.

 In popular culture

 Before the start of the 2021-22 college basketball season, Iowa head coach, Lisa Bluder, praised Martin's leadership as team captain and called her "The Glue" of their team.
 The nickname stuck with Iowa fans, and Bluder also continued to refer to Martin as "The Glue" throughout her collegiate career.
 In a 2022 post-game press conference Bluder said of Martin, "Kate's always been the glue—and people overlook Kate.
 She holds this team together.
 She's our captain, she's our leader, she's somebody we look to."

-Martin appeared in the closing credits on the April 13, 2024 episode of Saturday Night Live, alongside her Iowa teammates, Caitlin Clark, Gabbie Marshall, and Jada Gyamfi, after Clark made a surprise appearance on Weekend Update.

 After the Aces' May 31, 2024 game against the Atlanta Dream, Martin was asked and suggested that her fans be called "The Martinis".
 The following month, RAYGUN, an Iowa-based T-shirt company, and Martin released a "Martini" fan club T-shirt.